370: No Such Thing As George Clooney In A Blackcurrant Suit

 And by the time the yolk inside is cooked, then the white is massively overcooked and it's all rubbery.
 So I tried her way, which is you put it in cold water and then you let the cold water boil.

 And as soon as it hits the boil, you take it off.
-And then you've got a soft boiled egg.
+And then you've got a soft boil there.

 Well, it was the most frustrating 45 minutes of my life.

-It was in the oven.
-It was, you know.
+It should have been the oven.
+It was,

 And this, it doesn't shock the white away from the shell when you drop it in boiling water.
 And so it took, I mean, I'm not kidding, it took 45 minutes to peel the shell off.